Social Work

 Students are enrolled using the cohort model.
 However, substantial flexibility is available for those who request a part-time schedule.

 Normally, students are enrolled in 10-12 credits each semester, including courses in practice, human behavior, policy, applied research, field instruction, and electives.
+Students must also take courses in the summer, which is an 8-week semester.
+Summer enrollment is usually 3 to 6 credits.
+Some electives are available in late summer as well.

 The methodology is based upon the assumption that the faculty and student are equally responsible for learning.
 Students are expected to be self-directed, goal-oriented, and interested in applied learning.